tangramor/php-i18n/README.md

 somethingother = "Something other..."
 ```

+#### Settings

+- Language file path (default: `./lang/{LANGUAGE}.ini`)
+- Cache file path (default: `./langcache/`)
+- Preserve language region variants: if set to true, region variants in language code strings such as en-US and en-GB will be preserved, otherwise will be trimmed to en (default: `true`, **NOTE** in the original i18n lib this value is default *false* )
+- The fallback language, if no one of the user languages is available (default: `en-US`, **NOTE** in the original i18n lib this value is default *en* )
+- A forced language, if you want to force a language (default: `none`)
+- The section separator: this is used to seperate the sections in the language class.
+If you set the separator to _abc_ you could access your localized strings via $L->t('category_abc_stringname') if you use categories in your ini. (default: `_`)
+- Merge keys from the fallback language into the current language. (default: `false`)

 ### Useage

 1. **Initialization**: Create an instance of the `i18n` class and initialize it with your desired settings.